Henry Tonks, ‘An Advanced Dressing Station in France’ (1918)*

 This number is symbolic of an army.
 Under the Mosaic Covenant, when God’s people were threatened by enemies, men from the 12 tribes were numbered for battle.
 In Revelation the 144,000 represent the church on earth in war (I have explained this in depth here).
 As Christ builds His church from every tongue, tribe and nation around the globe, His people are summoned to stand in opposition to the devil’s lies and the rebellion of the unrepentant.

-From Revelation 14, here are seven characteristics of those in the Lord’s army.
+From Revelation 14, here are seven characteristics of those in the Lamb’s army.

 First, their commander is the victorious ruling Christ (14:1)

 “The Lamb standing on Mt.
 Zion” is language taken from Psalm 2, a messianic psalm.
-The one true God scoffs at mankind in his attempts to overthrow Him.
+The one true God scoffs at mankind in his attempts to overthrow their Sovereign.
 He declares to them that He has installed His king upon Zion – and that king is His Son.
-To His Son, the Father has given all the nations as His inheritance and the Son will rule over them (Ps.
+To Him, the Father has given all the nations as His inheritance and the Son will rule over them (Ps.
 2:5-9).
 Zion is symbolic of the ascended Christ saving and gathering all His people from every tongue, tribe and nation and God dwelling among them (Heb.
 12:22-24) .

 Second, they keep themselves spiritually undefiled (14:4a)

-When at holy war, the Israelite married men were to abstain from sex.
-This kept them from being ceremonially defiled (Deut.
+When at holy war, the Israelite men were to abstain from sex to keep themselves from being ceremonially defiled (Deut.
 23:9; I Sam.
 21) .
 The chastity of Revelation 14:4 is symbolic of those who keep themselves spiritually undefiled.
 Whereas the unrepentant adulterate their souls with various defiling beliefs and idolatries (Rev. 17), those in the Lord’s army remain devoted to Christ as revealed in Scripture.
 Paul writes to the church at Corinth using similar language: For I am jealous for you with a godly jealousy; for I betrothed you to one husband, to present you as a pure virgin to Christ (II Cor 11:2).

 Third, they follow the Lamb wherever He goes (14:4b)